-Todd Andresen said.
-"We can grow our livestock end without a lot of capital expense.
+Left: On a 27-acre field near his home place in Becker County, Todd Andresen planted a cover crop after this season's wheat harvest.
+Middle: From left: Becker SWCD Administrator Peter Mead, landowner Todd Andresen and Becker SWCD resource technician Brandon Dahring examine an emerging cover crop Aug.
+29 in Becker County.
+Right: Todd Andresen planted a cover mix including spring wheat, winter rye, winter peas, tillage radish, annual rye grass, turnips and berseem clover.
+Photo Credits: Ann Wessel, BWSR of capital expense.
 We don't need to purchase more land or rent more land.
 We can utilize the land we have now with cover crops - full-season cover crops or cover crops after we harvest our wheat or corn - and just grow internally."

-That might mean expanding to 150 or 200 cows maybe more depending upon what their oldest son decides to do after he graduates from high school this year.
+That might mean expanding to 150 or 200 cows.
 Michelle's primary responsibilities center on the cattle.
 She also helps with fieldwork.
 Each son owns a few cattle.

-In August 2019, the cattle grazed on land previously enrolled in the USDA's Conservation Reserve Program.
+In August 2019, the cattle grazed on land previously enrolled in the USDA's Conservation Reserve Program (CRP).
 The Andresens bought the CRP land about six years ago, intending to use it for pasture.